huningxin/tf-community/rfcs/20210910-webnn-delegate.md

 ### Alternatives Considered
 * Make sure to discuss the relative merits of alternatives to your proposal.

+One alternative solution would be implementing a WebGL/WebGPU delegate.
+TensorFlow.js already uses WebGL and are working on a WebGPU backend.
+We believe this alternative is insufficient for two reasons.
+First, although graphics abstraction layers provide the flexibility of general programmability of the GPU graphics pipelines, they are unable to tap into hardware-specific optimizations and special instructions that are available to the operating system internals.
+The hardware ecosystem has been investing significantly in innovating in the ML space, and much of that is about improving the performance of intensive compute workloads in machine learning scenarios.
+Some key technologies that are important to model performance may not be uniformly accessible to applications through generic graphics pipeline states.
+Secondly, there are accelerators, such as DPS and Edge TPU, that are not exposed through WebGL and WebGPU API.
+A WebGL/WebGPU delegate would not be able to enable the hardware accelerations on those accelerators.

+Actually, the WebNN delegate would run on top of [WebNN-polyfill](https://github.com/webmachinelearning/webnn-polyfill), a JavaScript implementation of WebNN API based on TensorFlow.js ops.
+Through this path, TensorFlow Lite WebAssembly runtime could leverage the WebGL/WebGPU implementation of TensorFlow.js ops instead of implementing a WebGL/WebGPU delegate.

 ### Performance Implications
 * Do you expect any (speed / memory)?
 How will you confirm?
 * There should be microbenchmarks.
 Are there?